CrOss-diffusion equations in MOving DOmains

 Cahn-Hilliard type cross-diffusion systems

-Finite volume schemes for cross-diffusion systems
+Finite volume schemes for cross-diffusion systems (without or with moving boundaries)

 Clément Cancès, Virginie Ehrlacher, Laurent Monasse, Finite volumes for the Stefan-Maxwell cross-diffusion system, (2020), pdf